xorqie/SRT-ASS-Translator/README.md

 ## 🎯 Overview

-**Subtitle Translator Pro** is a desktop application built in Python that makes translating subtitles effortless.
-Whether you're a fansub group, a language learner, localization company, freelancer or just want to translate your favorite show/anime/movie in your native language, this tool provides professional-grade translations on SRT/ASS subtitles with minimal effort using Gemini's Model.
+**SRT/ASS Subtitle Translator v1.0.0** is a desktop application built in Python that makes translating subtitles effortless.
+Whether you're a fansub group, LQA company, freelancer or you just want to translate your favorite show/anime/movie in your native language, this tool provides professional-grade translations on SRT/ASS subtitles with minimal effort using Gemini's Model.

 ### Why This Tool?